cddnation/CodeLibrary/Git/Hooker/README.md

 Et voila.
 You should be able to push changes now and assuming set up correctly it'll pick them up and pull automatically.

+## Running

+Simply add -pull- to your commit messages to have it git pull automatically